Roswell Park Cancer Institute

-For cancer patients in Upstate New York, Buffalo's Roswell Park Cancer Institute (RPCI) may be the ideal choice for treatment.
-After all, this institution, established in 1898, was the nation's first cancer research, treatment and education center.
-As the region's only National Cancer Institute-designated Comprehensive Cancer Center, this hospital maintains the highest standards of excellence in patient care, education, basic science, clinical research and cancer prevention.
+For cancer patients in Upstate New York, Buffalo’s Roswell Park Comprehensive Cancer Center may be the ideal choice for treatment.
+After all, this institution, established in 1898, was the nation’s first cancer research, treatment and education center.
+As the region’s only National Cancer Institute-designated Comprehensive Cancer Center, this hospital maintains the highest standards of excellence in patient care, education, basic science, clinical research and cancer prevention.

-RPCI was founded on a multidisciplinary, collaborative approach to patient care and treatment, which is the standard for all modern-day comprehensive cancer centers.
-This certainly applies to lung cancer and associated diseases, as evidenced by the hospital's Thoracic Program, a team of experts from RPCI providing comprehensive care for all types and stages of lung cancer.
+Roswell Park was founded on a collaborative, multidisciplinary approach to treatment and patient care, which is the standard for all modern-day comprehensive cancer centers.
+This certainly applies to lung cancer and associated diseases, as evidenced by the hospital’s Thoracic Program, a team of experts from Roswell Park providing comprehensive care for all types and stages of lung cancer.
 The program sees more than 400 inpatient admissions and 7,000 outpatient visits per year, with almost 600 new patients annually.

 - Surgery to remove cancerous parts of the lung (resection/segmentectomy); lung lobes (lobectomy/sleeve lobectomy, the most common procedure); or entire lungs (pneumonectomy)